QASP-S® Supervision Requirements

 - A licensed practitioner within the scope of ABA, state licensed practitioner within the scope of ABA (e.g., Licensed Behavior Analyst, a licensed psychologist who is certified by the American Board of Professional Psychology who was tested in ABA)

 Each QASP-S® is required to meet with his or her supervisor for 5% of the time they provide behavior analytic services every 3-month period for the first 1000 hours of fieldwork.
-Supervision can be done remotely, using a HIPAA compliant video conferencing program; however, one contact must be one-to-one in-person for a minimum of 1 hour.
+Supervision can be done remotely, using a HIPAA compliant video conferencing program; however, one contact must be one-to-one in-person or live (remotely) for a minimum of 1 hour.
 Once the QASP-S® has completed 1000 hours of fieldwork, the rate of supervision is reduced to 2% of every 3-month period upon approval of their supervisor.
 One contact must be one-to-one in person for a minimum of 1 hour.
 50% of supervision hours may occur in a group setting.

 Supervisors communicate performance expectations and evaluate QASP-S®s for overall performance.
 The supervisor must determine which activities qualify for fieldwork hours and if they reflect QABA standards.
 Through observation and modeling, they provide ongoing behavioral skills training and continual performance feedback.
 Supervisors model best practice in all aspects of the ABA field, including technical, professional performance and ethical behavior.
 Supervisors record data and monitor daily progress of QASP-S®’s adherence to and delivery of client behavior therapy plans.